 Eating the same thing regularly can help you with meal planning.
 We all need some spice in our lives but if you’re trying to save money and time, you might need to let go of some variety as well.

 You can give each day of the week a specific meal: Mondays can be quick and easy, Wednesday can be an Italian night, Friday can be your kids’ favorite, and don’t forget Taco Tuesday!

 Stick with easy and simple meals that you know your family will like.
 Your kids will like eating chicken wraps or grilled cheese once or even twice a week — it will not only make your life easier, you are sure that your kids will eat too!

 Here’s a few to get you started: 5 Meals To Keep In Your Pantry & Freezer!

 Plan Based on Sales

 You can plan your meals based on the ingredients that your local grocery has on sale for the week.
-Grocery Pal (available on Apple and Android) allows you to see the items on sale at your local supermarkets and stores while Locavore is an easy way to find the local, in-season produce.
+Flipp (available on Apple and Android) allows you to see the items on sale at your local supermarkets and stores check out the farmer’s markets and other places in your are to find local, in-season produce.
 Goods in-season are not only cheaper, they are at their best quality, too.

 Try Incorporating Fruits